So you want to start lifting weights? Then you’ve come to the right place.

 - Rest for as long as necessary (maybe 4–10 minutes)

 - Third working set: 10 reps x 130 kg.

 - Move on to the next exercise, and begin with an empty bar.

 Always begin your warm-up with an empty bar.
 The exception might be with deadlifts, where a plate on each side elevates the bar to the correct height.
 Begin practicing perfect technique from your first warm-up set.

-Don’t make to large increases in weight in your warm-up sets.
+Don’t make too large increases in weight in your warm-up sets.
 About 20–30% of your target weight for the workout is about right for most people.
-Decrease the number of reps in each warm-up set, as you get closer to your working sets.
+Decrease the number of reps in each warm-up set as you get closer to your working sets.
 You don’t want to tire yourself out before the most important sets.

 Should I Follow This Training Program or Starting Strength or Stronglifts 5×5?